Frequently Asked Questions

 5. What can I expect from the 4-week trainer support received?

 While we are always available to chat via email or phone at any point during your dog's life, we are extra available during the first month after you take home your new dog.
-We offer weekly virtual training sessions during this time for any troubleshooting and 3 one-hour private training sessions at your house as needed.
+We offer weekly virtual training sessions during this time for any troubleshooting and 3 one-hour private training sessions at your house as needed (must be within 30 miles of Charlotte, NC to be eligible for in-person training sessions).

 6. I've heard if you don't get a dog as a puppy, you can't fully trust their temperament, is this true?